 Do pre-book time on the hard

 If you need time on the hard then you need to pre-book.
 I didn’t full understand this before I arrived, hoping to find some time at some point during my 6 month stay.
 To be fair, they did indeed find me space, but it took some persuasion.
 The yard here is small, and fills up quickly with private and charter yachts alike.
 Some have long standing bookings, so space isn’t easy to come by.
+If you’re interested in working for a yacht company, Yacht jobs are provided here.
+Check them out!

 While the yard in the marina isn’t the cheapest, you’d get better value in Akitono or Ionion (avoid Cleaopatra if you want to use outside contractors ), it is certainly the most convenient, as the other two are isolated from all civilisation.
 You are permitted to do your own work on the boat, but any outside contractors must be approved by the office.
 Mine wasn’t.
 You can’t live-aboard the boat whilst on the hard, so need to factor in accommodation costs too.